Remember timesheets are due today and please forward expenses for travel to the Induction Days to your RD asap

 I have been busy interviewing more potential tutors who have come forward following a change of plan after results day and I am also starting to plan next year’s recruitment drive!!
 It’s a really odd process because as just as soon as we celebrate getting our current year’s cohort successfully into school, we start the task of looking for the following year’s tutors!
-I am already thinking from the initial feedback we have had from schools that next year’s cohort will have very big boots to fill.
+I am already thinking from the initial feedback we have had from schools about all of you, next year’s cohort will have very big boots to fill!

 As always, if you know of anyone who may be taking a gap year this academic year or next who you think would make a great tutor remember there is a £50 finders fee if you recommend them and they work successfully for us!
 Thanks very much to all of you who have already made recommendations!

 Not one, but two trips over the Pennines and back this week for me!
 The first was with Adam on Monday to make 3 stops in Hull – one each for recruitment, support and tutor visits so a full house in Hull!

 Also, I had a meeting with 2 Head Teachers in Leeds today who (by complete coincidence) I discovered had lived together as flatmates whilst doing their PGCE many moons ago.
 The second gave me a very cryptic message to give to the first – “Remind him of The Griffin Pub in Leeds and Howard Clark’s caddy” he said with a grin.
 I have no idea what he’s talking about but duly passed the message on and will let you know if I ever get to the bottom of that one!

 Otherwise it’s been lovely to hear such good comments from RDs about your first couple of weeks – keep up the good work and hopefully we will have all tutors up and running in Leeds, Sheffield and Derby over the next week and I’m just waiting for new from Hull for confirmation.
 Well done everyone!